Israel closes off Jerusalem's ultra-Orthodox areas to stem coronavirus spread

-Israel locked down mainly ultra-Orthodox Jewish areas of Jerusalem on Sunday to try to contain the spread of the coronavirus from the densely populated neighbourhoods where the infection rate is high.
+Israel locked down mainly ultra-Orthodox Jewish areas of Jerusalem on Sunday to try to contain the spread of the coronavirus from the densely populated neighborhoods where the infection rate is high.

 The entry and exit restrictions, enforced by police roadblocks, were imposed on the same day that a government order for the wearing of masks in public went into effect throughout the country.
-Residents of the restricted neighbourhoods in Jerusalem can still shop close to home for essentials but synagogues have been closed to try to stem infections, an edict in force across Israel.
+Residents of the restricted neighborhoods in Jerusalem can still shop close to home for essentials.
+Synagogues have been closed to try to stem infections, as they have been across the country.

-Bishara said he requested Israel transfer a minimum of 500 million shekels ($140 million) a month to the PA as part of tax revenues that Israeli authorities collect on behalf of the Palestinians.
-In all, Israel usually collects some 700 million shekels ($195 million) a month, in return for a 3% commission, in tax revenues for the PA from imports that arrive via Israeli ports.
+Israel usually collects some 700 million shekels ($195 million) a month, in exchange for a 3% commission in tax revenues for the PA from imports that arrive via Israeli ports.
 But the PA expects such revenues to decline by more than 50% due to reduced trade during the coronavirus crisis.
+Bishara said he had requested Israel loan the PA money as required to ensure the handovers amount to at least 500 million shekels ($140 million) a month.
+Any loans would be repaid to Israel out of future tax revenues, possibly post-crisis.

-"If Israel agrees to pay us 500 million shekels a month, we can add another 200 million shekels ($56 million) monthly aid from donor countries, in addition to 100 million shekels ($28 million) from local revenues," Bishara told reporters via a video link.
+Were Israel to agree, "we can add another 200 million shekels ($56 million) monthly aid from donor countries, in addition to 100 million shekels ($28 million) from local revenues," Bishara told reporters via a video link.
 "That would make us 200 million shekels short (of normal figure), a sum we can make up for through taking (bank) loans," he said.
 "That should keep us going that way for six months."

-He said there was no immediate official word from Israel on the request but indications were positive.
+A spokeswoman for Israel's Finance Ministry declined to respond in detail, saying: "We will not comment before a deal is signed".
+But she said Israel had already stated its willingness to loan the PA money to assist in the anti-coronavirus efforts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)